By Marguerite Lamb

 To remove a uterus of any size.

-LSH is performed by inserting a laparoscope (lighted viewing
+LSH is done by inserting a laparoscope (lighted viewing

 instrument) and surgical instruments through several small abdominal incisions.

-Since LSH leaves the cervix intact, women continue with their regular
+LSH leaves the cervix intact, so women continue with their regular

 Pap smears, which check for cervical precancer and